anhthi-ieig/aws-docs/1. Foundations/Cloud Computing.md

 1. Trade capital expense for variable expense

-– Instead of `having to invest heavily in data centers and servers before using` them, you can `pay only for what you consume`
+- You can `pay only when you consume` computing resources, and `pay only for how much you consume` instead of having to invest heavily in data centers and servers before you know how you’re going to use them

 2. Benefit from massive economies of scale

-- You can `achieve a lower variable cost` than you can get on your own.
-Because `usage from hundreds of thousands of customers is aggregated` in the cloud, providers such as AWS `can achieve higher economies of scale`, which translates into lower pay as-you-go prices
+- You can `achieve a lower variable cost` because `usage from hundreds of thousands of customers is aggregated` in the cloud,

 3. Stop guessing capacity

-- When you make a capacity decision prior to deploying an application, you often end up either sitting on expensive idle resources or dealing with limited capacity.
-With cloud computing, these problems go away.
-You `can access as much or as little capacity as you need`, and `scale up and down as required with only a few minutes`
+- `Eliminate guessing on your infrastructure capacity needs`.
+You can `access as much or as little capacity as you need`, and `scale up and down as required` with only a few minutes

 4. Increase speed and agility

-– In a cloud computing environment, new IT resources are only a click away, which means that you `reduce the time to make those resources available to your developers from weeks to just minutes`.
-This results in a dramatic increase in agility for the organization, since the cost and time it takes to experiment and develop is significantly lower
+- Able to `launch your resources within a few clicks` which reduces the time to `make those resources available to your developers from weeks to just minutes`

 5. Stop spending money running and maintaining data centers

-- Focus on projects that differentiate your business, not the infrastructure.
-Cloud computing `lets you focus on your own customers, rather than on the heavy lifting of racking, stacking, and powering servers`
+- Let you `focus on your own customers`, `rather than on the heavy lifting of racking, stacking, and powering servers`

 6. Go global in minutes

 - Easily `deploy your application in multiple regions around the world with just a few clicks`.
-This means you can provide lower latency and a better experience for your customers at minimal cost.
+This means you can provide lower latency and a better experience for your customers at minimal cost